Find out what fractional odds are, how they work and when and why you should use them when betting on sports.

-If the fractional odds for a selection are 4/1, for example, and you place £1 on a bet, you’ll be paid out £5 if you win.
+If the fractional odds for a selection are 4/1 and you place £1 on a bet, you’ll be paid out £5 if you win.
 This is the £1 you staked plus winnings of £4.

 Fractional odds are the format most widely used by bookmakers in the United Kingdom and Ireland.
 They may be expressed in different ways.
 For example, odds of four to one may be expressed in the following ways: